zakaria1193/zfa_nvim/README.md

 Language Server Protocol support for C/C++, Python, and Lua.
 Very good for real time code linting/analysis and completion.

-I use `trouble.nvim` to show the diagnostics in a nice way.

 #### C/C++

 Uses Clangd as LSP server.